Lifyzer/Food-Scanner-Swift-App/README.md

 </div>

 ## Installation 🛠

-Run `pod install` to install the dependencies (make sure your have [Cocoapods](https://guides.cocoapods.org/using/getting-started.html#installation) installed).
+- Run `pod install` to install the dependencies (make sure your have [Cocoapods](https://guides.cocoapods.org/using/getting-started.html#installation) installed).
+- Open it in Xcode to edit, run and build the project.

 ## Yummy Screenshots 😍

 <div align="center" markdown="1">

 ### Everything our body needs to know 🥝